Adalbert of Prague: Veneration in Poland

 The massive bronze doors of Gniezno Cathedral, dating from around 1175, are decorated with eighteen reliefs of scenes from Adalbert's life.
 They are the only Romanesque ecclesiastical doors in Europe depicting a cycle illustrating the life of a saint, and therefore are a precious relic documenting Adalbert's martyrdom.
 We can read that door literally and theologically.
+Associated with the founding of the Gniezno Doors was the creation of a new Polish version of the saint's life, loosely based on earlier accounts but adding many new elements, some of them entirely fantastical.
+From its opening words, it is known as Tempore illo.